Outdated site elements, i.e. what is no longer done?

 However, I would not be myself if I did not find a certain exception in this case.

-In certain environments and in certain climates, such a treatment is justified, since everything forms a whole.
+In a certain environment and in a certain climate, such treatment is justified, since everything forms a single whole.

-MTV has also used this in the past, placing huge cursors on the pages of some of their programs.
+MTV has also used this in the past by placing huge cursors on the pages of some of their programs.

 However, on an official, serious business site, this is a shot in the leg.

-In a text containing typographic tips for web designers, I mentioned that the choice of fonts is extremely important.
+In a text containing typography tips for web designers, I mentioned that choosing fonts is extremely important.

 The use of multiple types is currently avoided.
 Most often they rely on the first font, which is responsible for "plain text", and the second, whose task is to highlight headings.

-Introducing a few additional styles works against this for two reasons.
+Introducing a few extra styles works against this for two reasons.

-In Firstly, it breaks the consistency, since it is much easier to create an image of a particular site (or just an entire company) using a limited palette of fonts.
+First of all, it breaks the consistency, because it's much easier to create an image of a particular site (or just an entire company) using a limited font palette.

 Secondly, the more fonts, the longer the page loads.